steveghee/OCTO_Studio_extensions/README.md

                                          { position: "0,0,0",    // defined as a string of xyz coordinates
                                                gaze: "0,0,1",    // defined as a string, this is a unit vector pointing away from the view
                                                  up: "0, 1, 0",  // defined as a string, this is a unit vector pointing up through the device
+                                             cutoff: 1.2,        // optional, if provided this will override the widget-level cutoff setting FOR THIS poi
-                                           metadata: "optional"  // optional data that can be used to describe what this row indicates
+                                           metadata: "optional"  // optional data that can be used to describe what this row indicates. can be string or {} object
                                          }
                                        ];`